windchan/wyTrivail.github.io/_posts/2016-07-24-start-to-build-Kahn.markdown

 * Use FieldGrouping feature in Storm
 * Use Sorted Set in Redis
-* Ignore requests that are allowed by the whitelist
+* Ignore requests that are allowed in the whitelist